Harry Luff: Career

 Over the course of his career, he played in four different major leagues - the National Association in 1875, the National League in 1882, the American Association from 1881 to 1883 and the Union Association in 1884.
 He also played in various minor leagues during his 11-season career that ended in 1885.

-Luff's major league career began in 1875 with the New Haven Elm Citys of the National Association.
+Luff's major-league career began in 1875 with the New Haven Elm Citys of the National Association.
 He was in the starting lineup, batted third and played right field for the franchise's inaugural game on April 19 against the defending champion Boston Red Stockings.
 He started as pitcher for seven games with New Haven and completed five games but had a 1–6 record.

 The New Haven club was struggling financially, and in August and September, played a series of exhibitions in New York City and Canada to earn additional income.
 During this trip, the team stayed in London, Ontario's Tecumseh House hotel.
 When the team checked out, the hotel's owners noticed that Luff and his roommate Billy Geer had more luggage than when they checked into the hotel.
 An investigation revealed that several valuable items of clothing, including a fur coat, were missing, and when the hotel contacted the New Haven team, they turned the matter over to the police.
 The stolen items were discovered in Luff and Geer's shared room in a New Haven boarding house, and both players were arrested by the police and released from their contracts by the Elm Citys.
 Luff claimed that the items had been taken by Geer, and that he had no knowledge of the thefts.
 After the arrests, stolen items from a hotel in Scranton, Pennsylvania at which the team had previously stayed were also discovered in Geer's room.
 The charges were dropped due to lack of evidence since witnesses were not willing to travel from Ontario to New Haven to testify.

-He signed with the Memphis Reds for the 1876 season and joined the Rochester Flour Cities of the minor league International League in 1877.
+He signed with the Memphis Reds for the 1876 season and joined the Rochester Flour Cities of the International Association in 1877.
 He played for the Pittsburgh Allegheny and the Forest City Club of Cleveland in 1878.
 Luff skipped the next two baseball seasons and worked with his father's real estate business and as a government office clerk.
-He also played for the Philadelphia Athletics in the minor leagues.
+He also played for the Philadelphia Athletics.